 The original romanesque church was erected after the Tatar invasion in 1241.
-It was damaged at the beginning of the fourteenth century during the fights of king Charles Robert with Matthew III Csák, Hungarian magnate, who sovereignly ruled the western part of today’s Slovakia.
-In 1434, the destroyed building was demolished and significantly rebuilt in the late gothic style.
+Two years later, the local settlers, apparently of Walloon origin, received a privilege from King Bela IV.
+The village was later mentioned in documents from 1258 and 1262.
+Most likely, the parish church was built in this period, because its “royal” parish priest was mentioned in a document from 1273 in which king Ladislaus renewed older privileges.
+Church was damaged at the beginning of the fourteenth century during the fights of king Charles Robert with Matthew III Csák, Hungarian magnate, who sovereignly ruled the western part of today’s Slovakia.
+In 1434, the destroyed building was demolished and significantly rebuilt in the late Gothic style.
 The church tower was modified in the first half of the 19th century.

 Website mojakomunita.sk, Farský kostol sv.
 Jána Krstiteľa v Spišských Vlachoch.